Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[5] Nucelar genes phylogenetics/README.md

 **[5.6] Generating a desnsitree**

 A DensiTree v.2.2.7 (Bouckaert, 2010) plot was made for transformmed BUSCO genes trees using the chronopl function (lambda = 1) as part of the ape v.5.2 (Paradis & Schliep, 2019) package in R v.3.4.3.
-Below is the R command used for each tree: library(ape)
+Below are the R command used for each tree:

+`library(ape)`

 `tree1<-read.tree("GENE1.tree")`